Mayitzin/CSVPlotter/README.md

 of the Informatics Institute of the Polytechnic of Silesia.
 + [The Event-Camera Dataset and Simulator](http://rpg.ifi.uzh.ch/davis_data.html)
 of the Department of Informatics from the ETH Zurich.

+## Inspirations

++ [Alpha Plot](https://github.com/narunlifescience/alphaplot) is a beautiful tool for scientific data analysis and visualization.
++ [LabPlot](https://labplot.kde.org/) is a KDE-based application centered in data analysis.